 Elastin fibers allow tissues to stretch and return to their normal shape and are found in the skin, muscles, and organs, while collagen fibers provide strength and structural support.
 When collagen fibers lose elasticity, they can pull the body out of alignment and restrict movement.

-Restricted fascia can create postural imbalances in the hips, spine, neck, and shoulders, leading to tension in the arms and hands and contributing to carpal tunnel symptoms.
+Restricted fascia can create postural misalignments in the hips and fascial restrictions that extend all the way to the wrists leading to pain in the shoulders, arms and wrists.

 Breaking up adhesions that limit movement